Community Outreach

 Military Appreciation Programs

 San Antonio’s military community is an important part of the city and its history.
 With the help of our military appreciation partner USAA, the Valero Alamo Bowl annually hosts members of the Wounded Warriors Project, USO, and Vet Tix each year.
-These efforts are also supported thanks to contributions from Anne and Steve Ballantyne, Bud Light/Silver Eagle Beverages, Hero Hut, The Law Offices of William B. Kingman, and Teresa and David R. Schmidt, M.D.
+These efforts are also supported thanks to contributions from Anne and Steve Ballantyne, Bud Light/Silver Eagle Beverages, Hero Hut, The Law Offices of William B. Kingman, and Teresa and David R. Schmidt.

 The Valero Alamo Bowl also underwrites specially priced tickets to allow another 1,500 military personnel and their families to attend each game.